Tcl/Tk

 }

-, the Tcl interpreter for graphical Tk applications:
+, the Tcl interpreter for graphical

-The GUI script can be made executable:
+The script can be made executable:

-$ chmod a+x re2c.tcl
+$ chmod a+x script.tcl

-$ ./re2c.tcl
+$ ./script.tcl

 Make sure the Fortran application re2c